Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Letting we shall identify $A$ as a subalgebra of $B$ via the familiar point of view according to which a function on the circle corresponds to a function $f$ on the unit interval such that $f(0)=f(1)$.
+we shall identify $A$ as a subalgebra of $B$ via the familiar point of view according to which a function on the circle corresponds to a function $f$ on the unit interval such that $f(0)=f(1)$.

 We observe that this inclusion may also be obtained via \ref {InclComH}, where $h$ is any continuous branch of the complex square root function defined on the set $D=\circle \setminus \{1\}$.
-Either pursuing this lead, or proving it directly, one finds that $\Incl {\cclosint 01}{C(\circle )}$ is a \white / inclusion, whose set of free points is given by $F=\circle \setminus \{\1\}$, where $\1$ is supposedly the point in the circle where the two ends of the unit interval are sent under the Gelfand transform of the inclusion map $C(\circle )\hookrightarrow \cclosint 01.$
+Either pursuing this lead, or proving it directly, one finds that $\Incl {\cclosint 01}{C(\circle )}$ is a {light} inclusion, whose set of free points is given by $F=\circle \setminus \{\1\}$, where $\1$ is the point in the circle where the two ends of the unit interval are sent under the restriction of the dual of the inclusion map $C(\circle )\hookrightarrow \cclosint 01$ to the pure states.

 With so many free points, every normalizer is smooth.
-Consequently our inclusion is smooth, whence also weak Cartan, and therefore \ref {MainTwo} applies enabling us to describe it by means of a relative Weyl groupoid and line bundle, but we must first choose a generating semigroup of normalizers $N$.
+Consequently our inclusion is smooth, whence it is also a weak Cartan inclusion.
+Therefore \ref {MainTwo} applies, enabling us to describe it by means of a relative Weyl groupoid and line bundle, but we must first choose a generating semigroup of normalizers $N$.

 As already mentioned the only condition for an element $b$ in $\cclosint 01$ to be a normalizer is that $b^*b$ belong to $A$.
 In other words, all we need is \lbldeq SemeModulo

 Speaking of a generating semigroup of normalizers, there are many to choose from, and an important condition is that $N$ should include at least one element $b$ with $b(0)\neq b(1)$, or else \ref {DefineAdmissTotal.ii} will not be satisfied.
 Let us therefore assume we have chosen a generating semigroup $N$, and let us briefly describe the relative Weyl groupoid $\G _N$.